ASCD: Attention-Steerable Contrastive Decoding for Reducing Hallucination in MLLM: Methodology

+Through this strategy, we deliberately obscure only the most pivotal cues -- this targeted suppression is sufficient to induce a strong hallucination effect in the negative branch, leading to improved contrastive decoding compared to a blanket suppression of all visual tokens.
+In Figure \ref{fig:method-2}b, we demonstrate the impact of selectively applying negative steering to critical visual tokens.

-\textbf{Integration with Contrastive Decoding with Truncation.} Building on the attention-steering process, we first obtain two output distributions: \(p_\theta^\text{pos-steered}\) from the positively steered branch and \(p_\theta^\text{neg-steered}\) from the negatively steered branch.
-We then combine these into contrastive decoding with a truncation mechanism, as detailed in the Step~3 of Algorithm \ref{alg:ascd}.
-This process not only reinforces visually grounded predictions but also effectively mitigates the influence of spurious textual biases.
+\textbf{Integration with Contrastive Decoding with Truncation.} We first compute two output distributions: \(p_{\theta}^{\text{pos}}\) from the positively steered branch and \(p_{\theta}^{\text{neg}}\) from the negatively steered branch.
+Step~3 of Algorithm~\ref{alg:ascd} then fuses them through a contrastive-decoding rule with truncation, producing the final logits.
+This fusion amplifies visually grounded evidence while suppressing spurious text-only cues, thereby reducing hallucinations.